Hero of the People's Armed Forces

-The Hero of the People's Armed Forces (Anh hùng lực lượng vũ trang nhân dân) is an honorary designation of the Socialist Republic of Vietnam.
+The Hero of the People's Armed Forces (Anh hùng lực lượng vũ trang nhân dân) is an honorary designation of Socialist Republic of Vietnam.

 Criteria

 The title (and medal) of Hero of the People's Armed Force is awarded to individuals with "exceptionally outstanding achievements in combat, combat service and work, represent the revolutionary heroism in the cause of national liberation, national defense and the protection the people".

 The award also goes to collectives that meet this standard and are loyal to the socialist Fatherland of Vietnam, have maintained good internal unity, a clean and strong Party record, and mass organizations.

 Precursor

 The precursor of this title was the Hero of the Military and Hero of the Liberate the South Force honors.